autowarefoundation/autoware.privately-owned-vehicles/VisionPilot/Zenoh/models/README.md

-# SCENE SEG
+# Models

-This project demonstrates using Zenoh to run a Scene Segmentation model with the ONNX Runtime.
+This project demonstrates using Zenoh to run various models.

 * `video_visualization` (`video_visualization.cpp`): Processes an input video file and saves a new video with the segmentation results overlaid.